doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 @checkers [UnsafeToAtomCheck, MultiAliasCheck]
 ```

-Let's also modify out testing file and add a multi alias:
+Let's also modify our testing file and add a multi alias:
 ```elixir
 # creed_test.ex
 defmodule Foo do